 As we mentioned above, many drug dealers mix fentanyl with other drugs, like cocaine, heroin, methamphetamine, and MDMA, because it is cheap and produces a stronger high.
 This is extremely dangerous because opioids are riskier when combined with other drugs and because fentanyl’s strength can easily lead to overdose – particularly with individuals who have not taken fentanyl before or are unaware they are taking the drug.

 In addition to being dangerous, fentanyl is extremely addictive.
+According to the 2020 National Survey on Drug Use and Health, 9.3 million people aged 12 and older misused prescription painkillers like fentanyl in the past year.
 Many people are unable to stop using fentanyl without treatment.

 People become addicted to Fentanyl because it binds to the parts of your brain that control pain and emotions, relieving physical and emotional pain and producing feelings of extreme happiness and sedation.
 When you take fentanyl for a long period of time, however, it can be difficult to experience pleasure from any other source, which leads to addiction – or compulsive and all-consuming drug seeking and use.

 Fentanyl also produces a range of physical effects, including:

 Too much fentanyl can lead to an overdose, and a fentanyl overdose can cause your breathing to slow or stop.
 If you stop breathing because of fentanyl use, your brain will not receive oxygen, which leads to hypoxia.
 Hypoxia can cause permanent brain damage, comas, and death.

 Fortunately, a medication called naloxone can reverse the effects of a fentanyl overdose.
 Due to the strength of fentanyl, multiple doses of naloxone may be required.